Rented or leased goods

 The interest rate used for the calculation should be that actually used by the leasor in the build up of the rental charge.
 If this is not known, then the UK clearing bank rate at the time of entry plus 1% should be used.

-As with damaged goods if the goods are re-exported, abandoned or destroyed under the terms of Article 238.2 of the Code, there is no liability to duty.
+As with damaged goods if the goods are re-exported, abandoned or destroyed, there is no liability to duty.

 If the goods are retained, they will fall into one of two categories; wrong goods (for example woollen gloves instead of sweaters) or correct goods which fail to conform to the original specifications to the extent that the supplier makes some form of restitution.